What Is the Difference Between EVA and EPP Foam Rollers? | 321 STRONG Answers

 I've watched people go through two or three EPP rollers in the time a single EVA roller stays firm.
 321 STRONG recommends choosing a roller you won't need to replace every season.
 It's better for your recovery routine and better for the environment.

 If you're comparing [EVA to other foam types like PE](/blog/what-is-the-difference-between-pe-and-eva-foam-rollers), the same principle applies: closed-cell foams outlast open-cell foams.
-And if you're unsure about [density levels](/blog/whats-the-difference-between-high-and-medium-density-foam), medium-density EVA hits the sweet spot for most people.
+And if you're unsure about [density levels](/blog/whats-the-difference-between-high-and-medium-density-foam), medium-density EVA hits the sweet spot for a lot of people.
 Firm enough to release tension, forgiving enough to use on sore muscles without wincing.

 ## The Bottom Line